kevinyswong/kevinyswong.github.io/index.md

 portion of society, loud and inspiring but few and precious.
 Most of us, indeed, are content being normal: a job is just a job.
 How dispiriting! and yet how true to human nature! and I too shall one day fall in place!
-A voice in me bares itself and screams: Have I sailed the seven seas, summited K2's peak, unveiled the secrets of humanity, pried into the mysteries of the universe, have I become all that which I aspired to be, have I pushed the boulder up the mountain enough, have I seen the apocalypse and returned to live my days knowing I've reached the end, that there was no more, have I tapped into the wavelength of what it means to be alive, a fragile collection of stardust that wonders its place among the stars?
+A voice in me bares itself and screams: Have you sailed the seven seas, summited K2's peak, unveiled the secrets of humanity, pried into the mysteries of the universe, have you become all that which you aspired to be, have you pushed the boulder up the mountain enough times, have you seen the apocalypse and returned to live your days knowing you've reached the end, that there was no more, have you tapped into the wavelength of what it means to be alive, a fragile collection of stardust that wonders its place among the stars?
 Writing's music cannot express convulsive pangs as purely as music in the plain, heard over shut eyes—I am reminded of Michael Nyman's TIME LAPSE.
-And so too I am reminded of Hesse: "Eternity is a mere moment, just long enough for a joke."
+And so too I am reminded of Hesse:
+"Eternity is a mere moment, just long enough for a joke."

 <br>